Ben Delgado – Interim President

-Dr. Janet Realini – President and Founder
+Dr. Janet Realini – Founder and Associate VP

 Dr. Realini is a nationally recognized physician devoted to reducing teen and unplanned pregnancy.
 After a successful career in academic family medicine, she served as Medical Director of Family Planning at San Antonio Metropolitan Health District, where she founded the City of San Antonio’s teen pregnancy prevention program, Project WORTH.